SiliconLabs/peripheral_examples/series2/timer/timer_pulse_capture/readme.txt

 The GPIO pin specified below must be connected to a periodic signal or pulse generator.
-The two edges captured (one falling and one rising) are read from the ICF register.
+The two edges captured (one falling and one rising) are read from the CCV register.

 Note: The range of frequencies this program can measure accurately is limited by the selected frequency of the EM01GRPACLK, prescaling of the